 Electronic Speed Control: Beyond the 3-Speed Switch

 Without ESC, expect 15–20% RPM variation under load.
-This translates to inconsistent powder fineness — the first 30 seconds of grinding produces coarser particles than the last 30 seconds.
+This translates to inconsistent powder fineness — the first 30 seconds produces coarser particles than the last 30 seconds.

 ±200 RPM